A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure

-{Artificial neural networks (ANNs) have permeated various disciplinary domains, ranging from bioinformatics to financial analytics, where their application has become an indispensable facet of contemporary scientific research endeavors.
-However, the inherent limitations of traditional neural networks arise due to their relatively fixed network structures and activation functions.
-1, The type of activation function is single and relatively fixed, which leads to poor "unit representation ability" of the network, and it is often used to solve simple problems with very complex networks; 2, the network structure is not adaptive, it is easy to cause network structure redundant or insufficient.
-To address the aforementioned issues, this study proposes a novel neural network called X-Net.
-By utilizing our designed Alternating Backpropagation mechanism, X-Net dynamically selects appropriate activation functions based on derivative information during training to enhance the network's representation capability for specific tasks.
-Simultaneously, it accurately adjusts the network structure at the neuron level to accommodate tasks of varying complexities and reduce computational costs.
-Through a series of experiments, we demonstrate the dual advantages of X-Net in terms of reducing model size and improving representation power.
-Specifically, in terms of the number of parameters, X-Net is only 3$\%$ of baselines on average, and only 1.4$\%$ under some tasks.
-In terms of representation ability, X-Net can achieve an average $R^2$=0.985 on the fitting task by only optimizing the activation function without introducing any parameters.
-Finally, we also tested the ability of X-Net to help scientific discovery on data from multiple disciplines such as society, energy, environment, and aerospace, and achieved concise and good results. } \keywords{Neural Networks, Activation function learning, Dynamic adjustment of structure }
+\begin{sciabstract} Multilayer perception (MLP) has permeated various disciplinary domains, ranging from bioinformatics to financial analytics, where their application has become an indispensable facet of contemporary scientific research endeavors.
+However, MLP has obvious drawbacks.
+1), The type of activation function is single and relatively fixed, which leads to poor `representation ability' of the network, and it is often to solve simple problems with complex networks; 2), the network structure is not adaptive, it is easy to cause network structure redundant or insufficient.
+In this work, we propose a novel neural network paradigm X-Net promising to replace MLPs.
+X-Net can dynamically learn activation functions individually based on derivative information during training to improve the network's representational ability for specific tasks.
+At the same time, X-Net can precisely adjust the network structure at the neuron level to accommodate tasks of varying complexity and reduce computational costs.
+We show that X-Net outperforms MLPs in terms of representational capability.
+X-Net can achieve comparable or even better performance than MLP with much smaller parameters on regression and classification tasks.
+Specifically, in terms of the number of parameters, X-Net is only 3$\%$ of MLP on average, and only 1.1$\%$ under some tasks.
+We also demonstrate X-Net's ability to perform scientific discovery on data from various disciplines such as energy, environment, and aerospace, where X-Net is shown to help scientists discover new laws of mathematics or physics. \end{sciabstract}